Close Menu

-JMeter Tutorial: Set up and Installation
+JMeter Setup and Installation Simplified

 Welcome to this quick JMeter tutorial for basic setup and installation.
 In this tutorial, we’ll walk you through the required steps to prepare it for load testing.

 JMeter is a core Java application that can run on any platform that supports Java.
-Also, if you would ask for a load testing tool from any seasoned tester, he would recommend JMeter.
+Also, if you ask for a load testing tool from any seasoned tester, he would recommend JMeter.
+It supports several operating systems where you can run JMeter to execute the load tests.

-Check out the below matrix which lists down the commonly used platforms/OS where you can set up JMeter for load testing tasks.
+Check out the below matrix which lists the commonly used platforms/OS where you can set up JMeter for load testing tasks.

 JMeter VersionJVM/JDK